How to Test for Drugs Around the Home

 - Presumed positive samples should be packaged and sealed with tape to overt any tampering.
 (See below on how to interpret the test.)

-- A negative sample does not need to be sent to a lab for further testing.
+- It is not necessary to send a negative sample to a lab for testing.

 Conclusion: Drug Test Kits are only as accurate as of the urine sample being tested.
 Keep in mind that urine samples can easily be compromised or adulterated, closely supervise the entire testing process.